ndk123-web/blog/Readme.md

 11. "redirect()" and "href=''" they append url with current url whether url_for('static',filename="img/jpg,css,js") they creates new url link (means doesnt append in url , creates new link)

+12. Always use "secure_filename" when user upload files into the server (it's inside werkzeug.utils package)
+13. "uuid.uuid4().hex[:32]" maximum 32 bit it creates unique string (it's inside uuid package)
+14. "humanize.naturaltime(date1-date2)" usually converts into the human readable format (it's inside humanize package)
+    ex: 00-00-00 00:01:32 -> 1 minute ago  same as 1 day ago , 1 week ago , 1 year ago
+15. We were using "db.context() and then db.create_all()" to create table automatically inside database but problem is if we want to add column after this statements then problem occur we again need to drop and then again create so , solution -> "flash-migrate" package
+        - from flask_migrate import Migrate
+        - migrate = Migrate(app,db)  -> app is instance of flask and db is instance od database then -> i. flask db init -> ii. flask db migrate -m "comment" -> iii. flask upgrade
 ---

 ### **1. Load `config.json` for Credentials (Security Purpose)**